Best Daypacks for Hiking 2025 | Tested and Reviewed by Our Gear Experts

 It’s worth heading over to our daypacks buyer’s guide if you could do with more details on what to look out for.
 There you’ll find information on everything from back sizing and ventilation, to the pros and cons of waterproof backpacks.

-Many of the backpacks in this Top 10 are featured in our Outdoor 100 and in our Green Gear Guide.
+Many of the backpacks in this Top 10 are featured in our Outdoor 100 and in our Greener Gear Guide.
 Within these product guides, you’ll be able check out a more in depth review of each pack, including tester’s verdicts and industry trade secrets.
 Looking for more comparative gear reviews?
-We’ve covered everything from the best trekking poles and best walking trousers through to things like two person tents, trail running shoes and more
+We’ve covered everything from the best trekking poles and best walking trousers through to things like two person tents, trail running shoes and more.

-Best Daypacks For Hiking 2024
+Best Daypacks For Hiking 2025

-Best Overall Daypack: Gregory Arrio 30
+Best Overall Daypack: Rab Protium 35

 Runner up: Osprey Hikelite 28

-Best Lightweight Daypack: Montane Trailblazer LT
+Best Lightweight Daypack: Gregory Arrio 30

 Best Pack For Travel: Cotopaxi Allpa 35